Forty years have slipped by

 It’s also very compact in size and incredibly lightweight, which is very important to me, as I dislike heavy bulky cameras.
 If you are looking for a small camera with professional results to take on your holidays, the Sony A6000 might be perfect for that.

-I’ve posted below two galleries, a collection of my best images over 2016-17.
+I’ve posted below two galleries below.
 The first group were taken with my Samsung S4mini phone.
 Very pleased with the images that budget priced phone takes.
 The second lot of images, I took this year with the Sony A6000.
 Two of which are of Mark Mayes book ‘The Gift Maker’ which I briefly mentioned back in July in the post of our spoken word collaboration.
 It has such an attractive cover I thought it would make an interesting subject to photograph.
 At least it got me started on some still life, a subject I was previously useless at.
 It helps a lot to have a camera where you’re not forced to look through a view finder, it allows a lot freedom to move around at all angles.
 So last week, I bought some flowers, parked them in front of my bedroom window, and got shooting.
 Then moved on to my vintage books… and more flowers!
 I found I’m not only improving on those still little things, I really enjoy it.

 Most of the images uploaded to my Flickr page are set to Creative Commons (non commercial).
 If anyone is interested in using any of them for a blog post, they are free to use… as long as I’m credited for the image back to Flickr.
 I’ve had a small selection of images used since last summer, and most bloggers have been good enough to stick to the CC licence and credit me, which is really nice to see.